Soap Brows Tutorial: How to Get Fluffy, Laminated-Looking Brows at Home - Brittany Cosmetics

 • Long-lasting hold — soap provides stronger hold than most brow gels without feeling stiff or crunchy

-• Natural appearance — the fluffy, feathery texture looks natural and effortless rather than drawn-on
+• Natural appearance — the fluffy, feathery texture looks natural and effortless

 • Works for all brow types — particularly transformative for sparse or thin brows